Akshay-Hegde/capp-cache/README.md

 #### Why not just use App Cache?
 App Cache is considered [deprecated](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache), and for good reasons!
 After using App Cache for years, we encountered multiple issues with this technology
 * If just one of then resources has changed, App Cache will download everything.
 * App Cache manifest has an awkward format with very little control.
 * It is very hard to debug and analyze issues with App Cache.
 * App Cache doesn't always work, especially on iOS, and you have virtually no way to figure out why.
 This is based on our extensive experience, with tens of thousands devices in production.
+* App Cache only caches files from your domain. e.g. No way to cache Google Analytics script from Google's CDN.
 * Whenever a resource is unfetchable, App Cache stops working.
 This is sometimes a desired behavior, to prevent mix between versions of the code.
   However, in many scenarios there are optional resources (e.g. images), which shouldn't prevent critical resources from loading if they fail to download.

 #### Wait!
 You are recommending to use App Cache to cache index.html and this library, but claim that this library replace App Cache.
 What gives?